Judit Polgár: Child prodigy

 In 1990, British GM Nigel Short called Judit "one of the three or four greatest chess prodigies in history".
 However, Kasparov expressed early doubts: "She has fantastic chess talent, but she is, after all, a woman.
 It all comes down to the imperfections of the feminine psyche.
 No woman can sustain a prolonged battle."
 Later in life, however, after he had lost a rapid game against Polgár himself in 2002, Kasparov revised his opinion: "The Polgárs showed that there are no inherent limitations to their aptitude—an idea that many male players refused to accept until they had unceremoniously been crushed by a twelve-year-old with a ponytail."

 In 1989, Polgár tied with Boris Gelfand for third in the OHRA Open in Amsterdam, earning her first Grandmaster norm.

 By now, numerous books and articles had been written about the Polgár sisters, making them famous even outside of the world of chess.
 In 1989, American President George H. W. Bush and his wife Barbara met with the Polgárs during their visit to Hungary.
 Although not released until 1996, in 1990 a documentary about children playing chess, Chess Kids, featuring Polgár, was filmed.
 The documentary did not include an interview with Polgár as her father required payment.

 In 1990, Judit won the Boys section of the under-14 in the World Youth Chess Festival in Fond du Lac, Wisconsin.
 Also in 1990, Judit and her sisters represented Hungary in the Women's Olympiad, winning the gold medal.
 It was the last women-only tournament in which Judit would participate.

-In October 1991, Judit finished with 5½–3½, tied for third for fifth position with Zoltán Ribli and John Nunn, at a tournament in Vienna.
+In October 1991, Judit finished with 5½–3½, tied for third position with Zoltán Ribli and John Nunn, at a tournament in Vienna.